ojadam/satelite/README.md

 ## Results (plots)

-All figures are in `results/` if you clone the repo.
-They also show up here on GitHub — no need to open files one by one.
+All plots are in `results/` in the repo.
+They display on GitHub in this file.

 ### Overview